99Vidas: Development

 Development of the game started in early 2015 as a joint project by game studio QuByte Interactive and Brazilian gaming podcast 99Vidas, its namesake.
 Producer Marivaldo Cabral told IGN Brazil that the idea was to make a beat 'em up game that blended classic mechanics and aesthetics of the genre with more modern gameplay elements.
 Stated influences and inspirations included late 1980s and 1990s titles such as Double Dragon, Final Fight, Golden Axe, and Streets of Rage.

-A demo was developed, using Unity featuring hand-drawn sprites and sound samples to emulate a 16-bit look and feel.
+A demo was developed using Unity, featuring hand-drawn sprites and sound samples to emulate a 16-bit look and feel.
 Following its free release, a campaign was set up on Brazilian crowdfunding website Catarse in July 2015.
-The game raised 127 thousand Brazilian reais over the following two months, surpassing its initial goal of R$80,000 for the development on PC.
-This enabled the development of console ports for PlayStation 4, PlayStation 3, PlayStation Vita and Xbox One.
+The game raised R$127,000 Brazilian reais over the following two months, surpassing its initial goal of R$80,000 for the development on PC.
+This enabled the development of console ports for PlayStation 4, PlayStation 3, PlayStation Vita, and Xbox One.

 The game was approved on Steam Greenlight in September 2015 and subsequently released on the Steam digital marketplace on December 22, 2016.
-On July 18, 2017, 99Vidas was released for PlayStation 4, PlayStation 3 and PlayStation Vita.
+On July 18, 2017, 99Vidas was released for PlayStation 4, PlayStation 3, and PlayStation Vita.
 A Nintendo Switch port was released on November 27, 2018.

 Downloadable content

 99Vidas received downloadable content called "The Last Battle".
-It adds new levels, enemies and more.
-In total, 2 new levels, 3 new enemies and 15 image filters were added.
-The content is available for both single player and multiplayer game modes, both local and online, and was released only for the PlayStation 4.
+It adds levels, enemies, and more.
+The content is available for both single-player and multiplayer game modes, both local and online, and was released only for the PlayStation 4.